-4:80 ...and they rest not day and night, saying, Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.
-So, the four beasts' primary duty is to constantly glorify and praise God with the eternal song "Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory."
-John's vision shows us that all of nature owes its worship to God, both animal and man.
+4:8b ...and they rest not day and night, saying, Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.
+So, the four beasts' primary duty is to constantly glorify and praise God with the eternal song "Holy, holy, holy is the LORD God Almighty, which was, and is, and is to come."
+We see John's vision shows us that all of nature owes its worship to God, both animal and man.
 They seem to be in motion, moving through every place.
 Their wings would emphasize their quickness and availability in service to the One sitting on the throne.
 We can also say that this is very much like Ezekiel's description (Ezk.10:5) of the cherubs moving around the throne of God.
-John's object is to show that the six wings in each did not interfere with that which he had before declared, namely, that they were "full of eyes before and behind."
-Their praise and worship never ends.
-Untiring and without interruption, they worship, ascribing the Triune God.
-Worship is going on!
-This is true worship.
-Remember, there is no night in heaven.
-The word "holy" is used three times here.
-The triple "Holy, Holy, Holy" also speaks of the "Trinity."
+John's object is to show that the six wings in each did not interfere with that which he had before declared, pamely,